DevCTx/unit_tests_practice/README.md

-# test_practice
+# Unit Tests Practice

-This repository has been used to prepare and practice the automated testing framework unittest
+This repository has been prepared to practice the automated testing framework unittest through different angles.